-Designed after Oregon’s Death with Dignity law, the law was in passed in 1997 and mandates some specific qualifications that individuals must follow to be eligible for a life-ending prescription.
+Designed after Oregon’s Death with Dignity law, the law was passed in 1997 and mandates some specific qualifications that individuals must follow to be eligible for a life-ending prescription.
 Many individuals are confused about the difference between death under this Act and suicide.
 Individuals in support of “death with dignity,” in which a terminally ill person is allowed the option to end their life, argue that this behavior does not constitute suicide because an individual will certainly die within a short period.
-If you or loved one is terminally ill and interested in pursuing a death with dignity option, the assistance of a knowledgeable Colorado lawyer can prove to be especially useful with end of life legalities.
+If you or a loved one is terminally ill and interested in pursuing a death with dignity option, the assistance of a knowledgeable Colorado lawyer can prove to be especially useful with end-of-life legalities.

 Requirements Under the End of Life Options Act

 To qualify for the End of Life Options Act, an individual must be at least eighteen years old, a Colorado resident, mentally capable of communicating health care decisions, and diagnosed with a terminal illness that will result in the individual’s death within six months.
 The individual also must be capable of self-administering and ingesting aid in dying drugs.